-Brooklyn has become the hottest new borough in New York City, growing much more rapidly than any other borough.
-Over the past couple of years, Brooklyn has transformed into the hottest, trendiest spot in the entire city, causing an influx of young families, young professionals, hipsters, and artists to take up residence in neighborhoods like Bushwick and Williamsburg.
+This has caused an influx of young families, young professionals, hipsters, and artists to take up residence in neighborhoods like Park Slope, Bushwick and Williamsburg.
 The differences between Manhattan and Brooklyn were stark, even as late as the 1990’s.
 Now, they’re becoming more and more similar.
 However, there are distinct nuances that still give these boroughs their unique identity.
 Let’s compare the livability of both Manhattan and Brooklyn and see which suits you best.

 Manhattan takes the cake for having the most legendary skyline of all the boroughs, but what use is that if you can’t even see it most of the time?
-Brooklyn has better views of the Manhattan skyline, whereas Manhattan has views of the skyline of Brooklyn and New Jersey.
-If skyline views are your thing, an apartment on the east side of the East River might be your best bet.
+Most Manhattan apartments will have their views obscured or limited by buildings around them.
+If skyline views are your thing, an apartment on the east side of the East River- perhaps Astoria, Williamsburg, or Greenpoint– might be your best bet.

 Big City Life vs. Community

 There is no doubt that Manhattan is what makes New York so famous: the towering skyscrapers, the flashing neon lights, the contagious, fast paced energy.
 It can be an incredible life experience to live day-to-day in this incredibly dynamic borough.